codenameyau/dotfiles/README.md

 ```

 ### Aliases
-If you don't have root permission, you can create an alias in your `.bashrc`
+You can create an alias in your `.bashrc`

 ```bash
 alias <alias-name>='<script-path>'